 As always, please let me know if you have any questions.
 Have a great week!

 Looking for a team?

-This is not a registration form.
-This form is only to show your interest in joining a team.
 For more information please email our office at firstname.lastname@example.org.

 How to form a team

 There will be 3 divisions:

 First Grade (currently called U8)